kijiproject/kiji/kijiproject.github.com/_posts/tutorials/music-recommendation/DEVEL/2012-01-01-sequential-play-count.md

 count track plays in the `SongCount` example, but diverges when emitting key-value pairs.
 Instead of passing the keys through the reducer, `SequentialPlayCountReducer` creates new keys based on the track IDs in the `SongBiGram` keys.
-The new keys are simply the first track ID from each bi-gram, while the second track ID becomes part the `SongCount` value.
+The new keys are simply the first track ID from each bi-gram, while the second track ID becomes part of the `SongCount` value.

 {% highlight java %}
   protected void reduce(AvroKey<SongBiGram> key, Iterable<LongWritable> values, Context context)